helmfile/helmfile/docs/index.md

 Helmfile triggers various `events` while it is running.
 Once `events` are triggered, associated `hooks` are executed, by running the `command` with `args`.
 The standard output of the `command` will be displayed if `showlogs` is set and it's value is `true`.

+Hooks exec order follows the order of definition in the helmfile state.

 Currently supported `events` are:

 * `prepare`